 Food, drink, and adventure travel writer Christian DeBenedetti is author of The Great American Ale Trail (Running Press 2011), a best-selling, New York Times-acclaimed guide to U.S. craft beer destinations.
 Named Beer Correspondent for Food & Wine in 2011, his writing has appeared in The New York Times, Newsweek, Bloomberg View, Departures, Esquire, National Geographic Adventure, Saveur, Outside, Slate, and others.
 In 1996 he earned a Thomas J. Watson Fellowship to undertake a year-long post-graduate independent study of ancient beer brewing techniques of fourteen European and West African countries.
 He has appeared on ABC’s Nightline, World News Tonight, NPR’s Splendid Table, and as a guest speaker for The Explorers Club and the Craft Brewers National Conference in 2010.
 A resident of New York City from '01 - '09, he is a co-founder of The Zythos Project, a design and engineering firm dedicated to innovation in craft beer, and has also worked in a series of wineries, breweries, and a cooperage in his native Oregon, where he now lives.

 Spencer joined Bottlenotes as an intern in January 2014.
-In this role, he worked on production for The Daily Sip® and Weekly Pint, on providing event support for both the Around the World in 80 Sips® and Taste Around Town national event series, in addition to co-managing our TasteAgent brand ambassador program.
+In this role, he worked on production for The Daily Sip® and Weekly Pint, provided event support for both the Around the World in 80 Sips® and Taste Around Town national event series, in addition to co-managing our TasteAgent brand ambassador program.
 Spencer started as Chief of Staff to the CEO in June 2014.
 Prior to joining Bottlenotes, he played professional golf for a year and half.
 Spencer is excited to bring the same passion and attention to detail from golf to his work at Bottlenotes.
 He graduated from Duke University in May 2012 with a B.A. in Political Science and the Markets & Management certificate.